December, 16 2022 ( Updated October, 17 2024)

 The biggest feast of the season takes place on Christmas Eve dinner and is called la Vigilia.
 The meal is centred around seafood and ends with delicious sweet bread, panettone or pandoro.
 The traditional dishes however vary from region to region, and if you want to check out any specific recipes or dishes throughout Italy, then this is the right place to whet your appetite.

-Almost 200 years old and perhaps one of the most interesting European traditions, Italy’s Zampognari are bagpipe players who dress themselves up as shepherds and go from door to door singing carols and collecting donations.
+Almost 200 years old and perhaps one of the most interesting European traditions, the Italian Zampognari are bagpipe players who dress themselves up as shepherds and go from door to door singing carols and collecting donations.
 The tradition mainly plays out in the centre and the south of Italy, particularly in Lazio, Abruzzo, Molise, Puglia, Basilicata and Sicily.

 Next up are the amazing nativity scenes, called presepi, that are put up on just about every corner in Italy.
 Attending midnight mass on Christmas eve and the “brindisi”, a toast with a Spumante (sparkling wine) are also two common traditions enjoyed all over Italy.

-A manger scene or the nativity scene on display, which is a common Christmas tradition popular all over Italy A solemn ‘presepe’ displaying the manger, with the figurine of baby Jesus
+A solemn ‘presepe’ displaying the manger, with the figurine of baby Jesus

 Tip: Be sure to check out our list of the best destinations for a winter break in Italy!